littlefs-project/littlefs/DESIGN.md

 the condition, but runtime during a power loss takes a back seat to the runtime during normal operations.

-So what littlefs does is unelegantly simple.
+So what littlefs does is inelegantly simple.
 When littlefs moves a file, it marks the file as "moving".
 This is stored as a single bit in the directory entry and doesn't take up much space.
 Then littlefs moves the directory, finishing with the complete remove of the "moving" directory entry.